cmarikos/nn25-data-documentation/README.md

    - Open the `.md` file directly in GitHub or a text editor to explore post-training resources, best practices, and external references.

 2. **View the Slide Deck**
    - Download the `.pptx` file to review the full presentation used during the training session.
 It's compatible with PowerPoint, Google Slides (upload and convert), or similar tools.
+The QR code in the slide deck is no longer active.
+Use the .md file for linked resources.

 3. **Apply the Guidance**
    - Use the shared principles and examples to audit and improve existing documentation workflows in your team or project.